Alcohol Engines> |

 Frank W Ofeldt is most closely associated with the naphtha launch, but when he left the Gas Engine and Power Company he produced the Alco-Vapor power plant for launches.
 This boiled a mixture of water and alcohol, not because the lower boiling-point of alcohol would make the engine more efficient (the exact opposite is true) but in not very impressive attempt to evade the USA regulations that required every steam launch to carry a licensed steam engineer.
 The naphtha launch was the first approach to this, and it seems to have worked in evading the law, at the cost of the inherent hazards in boiling petrol.

-The evidence is comtradictory as whether 'alcohol' in this context means 'ethanol' or 'methanol', but given the problems that were experienced when methanol was used by the US Navy, as described above, its use seems likely.
-In the journal MotorBoating (Nov 1942, p46-48) the proportion used was described as "a merely nominal amount of alcohol" and if that is true and the question had arisen, it is hard to see how Ofeldt could have argued at all convincingly that he was not building steam engines.
+Nowhere have I found confirmation that 'alcohol' in this context means 'ethanol', but given the problems that were experienced when methanol was used, as described above, it seems extremely likely.
+In the journal MotorBoating (Nov 1942, p46-48) the proportion used was described as "a merely nominal amount of alcohol" and if the question had arisen, it is hard to see how Ofeldt could have argued at all convincingly that he was not building steam engines.

 Above: Basic layout of an alco-vapor launch: from Ofeldt's US patent 551,226